Axial-SQL/AxialSqlTools/README.md

 I'm committed to keeping this tool free and openly available to the community.
 While formalized support won't be provided, I welcome feedback and suggestions to continually improve and evolve the tool based on user needs.

+This project depends on community input.
+If you have ideas to improve the extension or queries worth sharing, contribute your suggestions or additions to help make it better for everyone.

 If you find this extension useful and it helps streamline your workflow in SSMS, please consider giving it a :star: star on the repository.
 Your support not only motivates me but also helps others in the community discover this tool.

 Check it out and let me know what you think!